 Hugon & Co of Manchester was acquired for £8.5 million (£159 million in 2014) in 1963.
 Hugon produced Atora, the leading suet brand in Britain.

-Diversification away from the core lines of salt, Bisto and Paxo had a negative impact on profit margins, and as a result, economies were found by rationalising production.
-All salt production was centralised at Middlewich in Cheshire.
+Diversification away from the core lines of salt, Bisto and Paxo had a negative impact on profit margins.
+Economies were found by rationalising production.
+Salt manufacturing was centralised at Middlewich in Cheshire.
 The Sittingbourne factory was closed in 1966, and the Vauxhall factory was closed in 1967, with all production relocated to Greatham.
 Cerebos gained £900,000 from the sale of the Vauxhall site.